511 keV galactic line from first-order phase transitions and primordial black holes: PBH evaporation

 where $n^{\rm d.o.f}_i$ indicates the degrees of freedom of $i$ particle, and the fermions (bosons) are distinguished by the $+(-)$ in the denominator.
 The graybody factor $\Gamma_i(E,M)$ varies from particle to particle and is derived from considering a wave packet scattering in the PBH spacetime geometry from the PBH horizon to an observer at infinity.

-Technically, we use the software package BlackHawk v2.1~\cite{Arbey:2019mbc,Arbey:2021mbl} to compute the $\gamma$ and $e^\pm$ production rates including both primary and secondary components of PBH evaporation.
-The positron emission rate per single PBH can be numerically obtained after integrating out the evaporation spectrum
+Numerically, the particle spectra of PBH evaporation can be take into account by the software package BlackHawk v2.1~\cite{Arbey:2019mbc,Arbey:2021mbl} to compute the $\gamma$ and $e^\pm$ production rates, including both primary and secondary components of PBH evaporation.
+The positron emission rate per single PBH can be numerically obtained via integrating out the evaporation spectrum

+Notice that BlackHawk encounters the PBH mass evolution due to Hawking evaporation, so that, in general, the particle spectra are time-dependent.